 The Nico EVOlution are the sole standmount model in a range of hand made loudspeakers by the Memphis Tennessee based loudspeaker manufacturer.

 I have to say, when these go tomorrow, I’m really going to miss them.
-And based on these, I’m really looking forward to hearing the floorstanding Emma EVOlution model!
+And based on these, I’m really looking forward to hearing the floorstanding Emma EVOlution and Oso models!
 Do look out for the brand, as you’ll be hearing a lot more about it now that it has official UK distribution by Auden Dustribution

 After the first professional review of these comes appears, I’ll be posting up my own brief review based on what I’ve heard over the time that I’ve had them - it’ll save time having to wade through this page and pick out relevant bits of information.